espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Bleeding Finisher.md

 Your blow inflicts profuse bleeding.
 Make a slashing or piercing Strike with a weapon or unarmed attack that allows you to add your precise strike damage.

-If you hit, the target also takes [[Persistent Damage|Persistent Bleed Damage]] equal to your precise strike finisher damage.
+If you hit, the target also takes [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Persistent Damage|Persistent Bleed Damage]] equal to your precise strike finisher damage.